A general theorem on temporal foliation of causal sets: Temporal foliation

-A maximal element of $Y$ (as above) is an element $b\in Y$ such that for every $x \in Y$ if $b \prec x$ then $x=b$.
+A maximal element of $Y$ (as above) is an element $b\in Y$ such that for every $x \in Y$ if $b \leq x$ then $x=b$.

-Given an element $x$ in a poset $\cM$ and a subset $X$ of $\cM$, we say that $x$ is said to be {\it incomparable} to $X$ if and only if for every element $y \in X$ we have $\neg(x \prec y)$ and $\neg( y \prec x)$, i.e. $x$ and $y$ are incomparable. $x$ and $X$ are said to be {\it comparable} otherwise, i.e. there exists at least one $y \in X$ such that $x$ and $y$ are comparable.

-We recall the following well known result: \begin{theorem} (ZORN LEMMA) Let $X$ be any partially ordered set such that any bounded chain $C$ in $X$ has a maximal element. \end{theorem} This result is known to be equivalent to the axiom of choice, which we assume.
+We recall the following well known result: \begin{theorem} ({\it Zorn's Lemma}) Let $X$ be any partially ordered set.
+Assume that every chain has an upper bound.
+Then $X$ has a maximal element. \end{theorem} This result is known to be equivalent to the axiom of choice, which we assume.

-Let us state our first result: \begin{theorem} Consider an antichain $X_c$ in $\cM$.
-Then there exists a temporal foliation of $\cM$ containing such that \\ $(*)$ $X_c$ is contained in one of the spacelike slices of the foliation. \end{theorem} \begin{proof} By a partial foliation we mean a set of spacelike slices (not necessarily covering the whole universe $\cM$) satisfying axioms (ii) and (iii) of definition \ref{foliation_0}.
-Let us denote by $\cX$ the set of all partial foliations satisfying the condition $(*)$. $\cX$ is non-empty since the partial foliation $F_0:=\{X_c\}$ consisting of just one spacelike slice $X_c$ belongs to $\cX$.
-Now consider the set of all partial foliations containing a spacelike hypersurface (hereafter a {\it slice}) $X \supset X_c$.
-Given two partial foliations $F_1$ and $F_2$ we say that $F_1 \sqsubseteq F_2$ if every spacelike slice from $F_1$ is contained in one spacelike slice from $F_2$, more precisely, we have \\ For all $X \in F_1$, there exists one $Y \in F_2$ such that $ X \subset Y$.